manthranatarajan/CS4352-DesignProject-GlobalLink/docs/Team.md

      - Implemented `welcomePage.jsx`
      - Implemented `JobFeedPage.jsx`
      - Implemented `LoginPage.jsx`
+     - Added all fields of create account and job reccomendation data into localstorage (mockbackend/JSON structure) and populated all the fields on user profile and user search profiles on cardviews.
      - Implemented `UserSearch.jsx`, wired to `public/users.json` and localStorage `_profile` entries; added deduplication and search filtering logic.
      - Implemented `UserProfile.jsx` to read and display profiles from localStorage and support both legacy and new storage keys.
      - Wrote documentation in `docs/ReadMe.md` and `docs/Source.md` and created this team document.